DmytroIarovyi/DmitriyYarovoy/README.md

 **_Functional testing_**
-Functionality testing from user perspective based on business/flow requirements/user stories
+Functionality testing from user perspective based on business/flow requirements/user stories **Here should be a lot of test-cases.
+Unfortunately I had no time to create them**

 **_Integration testing_**
    End to end scenarios, add/remove/track changed of expences, implemented by automation qa